alarmfox/curriculum-vitae/main.typ

 - Built a Rust CLI tool to benchmark Trusted Execution Environments (TEE) on Intel SGX using Gramine for the High Performance and Quantum Computing course.
 - For each workload the tool creates an enclave and captures metrics (instructions, energy, I/O) using _perf_, Linux _eBPF_, and _Intel RAPL_.
 - Supports a in-depth tracing mode which traces all memory and disk accesses.
-- Analyzes disk I/O access patterns
+- Analyzes disk I/O access random and sequential patterns.

 #project(
   name: "RT-Jam",